 - Fish and Game Warden

-The eligibility criteria to get admission in the University for Wildlife course is:
+What is the eligibility to get admission to the University for Wildlife course?

 - High school diploma or equivalent

 - International students eligibility.
-Foreign candidates with equivalent forestry/environmental science background and field experience can also be admitted in the course.
+Foreign candidates with equivalent forestry/environmental science backgrounds and field experience can also get admitted to the course.

 - A minimum GPA.